Experience Lincolnshire's aviation heritage at close quarters with a guided tour of the RAF's heritage aircraft hangar.

 An early 16th century town building which forms an archway over the main High Street.
 Home to City Council meetings and the heritage of Lincoln's local politics.

 Bespoke, high quality, guided tours theming Lincoln’s surprising past around you.

 Take an informal yet informative walk around historic Lincoln with fun photo tuition and plenty of chances to take your own photos in the beautiful Cathedral Quarter of Lincoln.

-A memorial spire, walls, and centre that mark the sacrifice of World War II aircrew that lost their lives whilst serving with Bomber Command on the top of Canwick Hill in Lincoln.
+A memorial spire, walls, peace gardens, and visitor centre that mark the service and sacrifice of World War II aircrew, ground crew and support staff that lost their lives whilst serving with Bomber Command.

 Discover a world of rich history at Lincoln Castle, dating back to 1068 and home to one of only four surviving copies of Magna Carta.